siteknower/crystisAngular/README.md

    npm install
    **npm install crystis**

-If you have any dependency conflicts, you may use:
+&nbsp; &nbsp; If you have any dependency conflicts, you may use:
 &nbsp; &nbsp; &nbsp; &nbsp; npm install crystis --force or
 &nbsp; &nbsp; &nbsp; &nbsp; npm install crystis --legacy-peer-deps